How to Improve Your Employee Onboarding Process to Engage Your Hires & Prevent Turnover

 a good onboarding process includes a buddy

-3. Give each of your new team members a buddy
+4. Give each of your new team members a buddy

-A buddy system is a simple but effective way to bring your new hires into the company and make them feel welcomed.
+A buddy system is a simple but effective way to bring your new hires into the company and make them feel welcome.
 It takes some of the pressure off of you to do everything to onboard them and has a variety of other benefits.

 A buddy can do several things for your new team members including: